-Greece’s Candidacy for a Seat on the United Nations Security Council as an Elected Member for the 2025-2026 Term
+Greece Elected at the United Nations Security Council for the 2025-2026 Term

-Three words are going to be the compass for Greece’s candidacy for the Security Council.
-Three words that start with “D”, the Greek Delta: “Dialogue, Diplomacy, Democracy”.
+The Greek candidacy for the Security Council focused on three words starting with the Greek Delta: “Dialogue, Diplomacy, Democracy”.
 Three words with great meaning not only for Greece, but for the entire world.
 The emblem of Greece’s candidacy is the olive tree and its branch.

 Dialogue: in Greek “διάλογος”.
 The act of exchanging reasonable arguments.
 According to Socrates, dialogue was the path to truth, the path to knowledge.